bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_signals_psd.md

 # Add menu entry to sidebar.
-[menu.statistical]                       # name of menu section (main module) name = "Second moment analysis"        # name of this item in that menu weight = 3                           # location in that menu parent = "Stochastic or random signals"
+[menu.statistical]                       # name of menu section (main module) name = "Power spectral density"        # name of this item in that menu weight = 3                           # location in that menu parent = "Stochastic processes and random signals"

 +++